ColinGJohnson/myschedule-ics-exporter/README.md

 ## Test Page

-A test page is available for developers to test the extension without needing access to the MySchedule website.
-The test page provides static mock data that mimics the structure of the MySchedule website and can be accessed at [https://ColinGJohnson.github.io/myschedule-ics-exporter/](https://colingj.github.io/myschedule-ics-exporter/).
+A test page is available to test the extension without needing access to the MySchedule website.

+It provides static mock data that mimics the structure of the MySchedule website and can be accessed at [https://ColinGJohnson.github.io/myschedule-ics-exporter/](https://ColinGJohnson.github.io/myschedule-ics-exporter/).

 ## Dependencies